Raman1118/Customer_data_for_lifetime_value_prediction/README.md

 • UnitPrice: The unit price of the product.
 • Customer ID: The unique identifier of the customer.
 • Country: The country where the transaction took place.

 Objective:
+The objective of this project is to analyze the customer data and predict their lifetime value.
+The lifetime value is a prediction of the total revenue that a customer will generate for the business over their entire relationship.